apache/airflow-client-python/airflow_client/docs/MonitoringApi.md

 Get instance status

-Get the status of Airflow's metadatabase and scheduler.
-It includes info about metadatabase and last heartbeat of scheduler.
+Get the status of Airflow's metadatabase, triggerer and scheduler.
+It includes info about metadatabase and last heartbeat of scheduler and triggerer.

 ### Example